sforeman-rh/hello-innovative-tekton/README.md

 ## Running
-For the `EventListener` to work correctly the user commiting their code must add the name of the project as the first part of their commit, for example, `git commit -am 'hello-chris updating README'
+For the `EventListener` to work correctly the user commiting their code must add the name of the project as the first part of their commit, for example, `git commit -am 'hello-innovative updating README'

 To trigger hello-dave it would be
 `git commit -am 'hello-dave updating README'

-The above assumes that the code and `Dockerfile` exist on the directory layer of hello-chris and hello-dave, this can be modifed by changing the Dockerfile path in the `Pipeline` and by modifying the `Dockerfile` ADD commands.
+The above assumes that the code and `Dockerfile` exist on the directory layer of hello-innovative and hello-dave, this can be modifed by changing the Dockerfile path in the `Pipeline` and by modifying the `Dockerfile` ADD commands.

-This example also assumes that hello-dave can use the same `Pipeline` as hello-chris, this can be modified by changing the template in the `EventListener` and adding a new `TriggerTemplate` that has a new `PipelineRun` definition for hello-dave if the build process was different between the two projects.
+This example also assumes that hello-dave can use the same `Pipeline` as hello-innovative, this can be modified by changing the template in the `EventListener` and adding a new `TriggerTemplate` that has a new `PipelineRun` definition for hello-dave if the build process was different between the two projects.
 For example, if one was a backend application using java and the other was a front end project using nodejs.
 Feel free to pull, fork, and modify as desired.